-Note: In those situations where an asset either is reported for the first time or is omitted after being reported on a prior FD Report due to a non-reportable transaction, it is strongly recommended that you include a footnote or parenthetical explanation (e.g., XYZ Corp. stock, spun off from Allied Corp. or Big Corp., formerly Medium Corp.).
+Note: In situations where an asset is reported for the first time or is omitted after being reported on a prior FD Report, it is strongly recommended that you include a footnote or parenthetical explanation (e.g., XYZ Corp. stock, spun off from Allied Corp. or Big Corp., formerly Medium Corp.).